-Mixed Model: Maximum Deviationti = (β00 + r0i) + β10*(Domainti) + β20*(Loadti) + β30*(Ratingti) + β40*(Loadti)*(Domainti) + β50*(Loadti)*(Ratingti) + β60*(Ratingti)*(Domainti) + β70*(Loadti)*(Domainti)*(Ratingti) + etiMemory probe accuracy
+Memory probe accuracy

-We next assessed accuracy on the memory probe to assess differences in task difficulty.
-While accuracy on the probes was high overall (i.e., 94.41%), there were differences across the different loads and domains.
-Table 1 shows average percent correct responses per condition.
-A mixed effects model was not used to assess the effects of load and domain on accuracy due to a ICC of 0, the random intercept model had singular fit, and likelihood ratio tests did not suggest any benefit to modeling the intercept randomly (p > .999).
-This is likely due to a large proportion of the data having the same value (i.e., 100% correct) as a result of the high performance across participants in the task, particularly in the low load conditions.
-As such, we instead assessed differences in memory probe accuracy using a repeated measures ANOVA, but note that caution is warranted in interpretations of the model given the undesirable structure of the data (i.e., lack of variability, strong non-normality).
+We examined accuracy on the memory probe to assess differences in task difficulty.
+While accuracy on the probes was high across all trials (94.41%), there were differences as a function of Load and Domain.
+Table 1 shows average accuracy by condition.
+Given that the ICC was 0, the random intercept model had singular fit, and likelihood ratio tests did not suggest any benefit to modeling the intercept randomly (p > .999, which is likely due to a large proportion of the data having the same value of 100% correct), a mixed effects model was not used to examine the effects on on accuracy.
+As such, we used a repeated measures ANOVA to examine differences in memory probe accuracy as a function of the experimental conditions, but note that caution is warranted in interpretations of the model given the undesirable structure of the data (i.e., lack of variability, strong non-normality).

-The results showed significant effects of load (F(1, 49) = 50.28, p < .001) and domain (F(1, 49) = 10.49, p = .002), as well as an interaction of the two factors (F(1, 49) = 11.06, p = .002).
-Post-hoc comparisons showed that there was no significant difference between memory accuracy for emotional compared to non-emotional working memory loads at low load (t(96) = .44, p = .661; Bonferoni corrected significance p < .013).
-Additionally, performance on the memory probe was worse for emotional working memory loads than neutral during high load trials (t(96) = -4.63, p < .001; Bonferoni corrected significance p < .013).
-While there was an effect of load for accuracy on trials with emotional working memory loads (t(95) = -7.10, p < .001; Bonferoni corrected significance p < .013), such that performance was worse on high load trials, there was no effect of load for accuracy on trials with neutral working memory loads (t(95) = -1.99, p = .05; Bonferoni corrected significance p < .013).
+There was a significant effect of Load (F(1, 49) = 50.28, p < .001) and Domain (F(1, 49) = 10.49, p = .002), such that accuracy was higher for low than high load, and for non-emotional than emotional load.
+Further, there was a significant Load Domain interaction (F(1, 49) = 11.06, p = .002), such that Domain had no significant effect in low load conditions (t(96) = .44, p = .661), but under high load, accuracy was higher for non-emotional than emotional load (t(96) = -4.63, p < .001).
+Further, Load had no significant effect on emotional trials (t(95) = -1.99, p = .05; Bonferoni corrected significance p < .013), but on non-emotional trials, accuracy was higher on low load than high load trials (t(95) = -7.10, p < .001; Bonferoni corrected significance p < .013).
 Descriptive statistics are available in Table 1.

-Table 1: Descriptive statistics for memory probe accuracy across all working memory conditions.
+Table 1: Descriptive statistics for memory probe accuracy across all conditions.